ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    Board Boot is enabled)
 -  ``-ENOENT``: the requested image or certificate could not be found or an IO error was detected
 -  ``-ENOMEM``: resources exhausted.
-Trusted Firmware does not use dynamic memory, so this error is usually an indication of an incorrect array size
+TF-A does not use dynamic memory, so this error is usually an indication of an incorrect array size

 The default implementation simply spins.